High-class French food in a subterranean space on Bligh Street, where the steak is the stuff of legend.

 Having made a booking long in advance, you'll be escorted to a romantic, candle-lit table for two.
 Be prepared for some serious mood lighting and daily live jazz.
 This won't be a problem if you're here to celebrate six months since your first Tinder date; you might want to think again if you plan on having the "it's not you, it's me" conversation.

 The beautifully-designed food menu reveals classic French brasserie dishes.
-The selections progress from lighter, entree-style dishes — like XO escargots ($3) and prime beef tartare ($32) — to heavy cream-laden mains, like the flank steak with bone marrow butter ($60) and duck a l'orange ($66).
+The selections progress from lighter, entree-style dishes — like XO escargots and prime beef tartare — to heavy cream-laden mains, like the Angus sirloin with bone marrow butter and the whole chicken with green garlic.

 Ease into your meal with charcuterie.
-The Hubert Baguette ($10) is the perfect place to start — just make sure you don't fill up on bread — alongside a selection of cured sausages ($27) or the duck liver parfait ($26).
-From there take your pick from the larger share dishes ranging from whole roast chicken with bread sauce and green garlic ($89) through to the extravagant Lobster Royale served in bisque with housemade tagliatelle (market price).
-If you want to opt for the lobster, make sure you call ahead as Hubert requires 48-hours notice to whip up the dish.
+The Hubert Baguette is the perfect place to start — just make sure you don't fill up on bread — alongside a selection of cured sausages or the duck liver parfait.
+From there take your pick from the larger share dishes including the whole Australian rock lobster with sauce Armoricaine, cognac and chives.

 The dessert menu has just five options.
-There's a gateau au chocolate ($26) made with rich chocolate mouse, hazelnut crumb and salmon biscuit, along with a passionfruit souffle ($32), and a crème caramel ($24) made with a bitter, burnt caramel to balance out the sweet egg custard.
+There's a gateau au chocolate made with rich chocolate mouse, hazelnut crumb and salmon biscuit, along with a passionfruit souffle, and a crème caramel made with a bitter, burnt caramel to balance out the sweet egg custard.

 Then there's the huge selection of beverages; you could take the hefty leather-bound wine menu to an airport lounge and still miss your plane.
 The selection is largely French and can be ordered by the glass, half bottle, bottle and magnum.
 Cocktails come classic — think martinis, negronis and whiskey sours — but you'll want to try the Bellini which has the added benefit of citrus sorbet.